Louise de La Vallière: Second pregnancy and marriage plans

 On 7 January 1665 at noon, La Vallière gave birth to a second son in the Palais Brion with Dr Boucher.
-At nine in the evening, the physician gave the newborn to Colbert who delivered him to Monsieur Bernard, his servant; he was baptised Philippe, registered as the son of ‘François Derssy, bourgeois’ and his wife, ‘Marguerite Bernard’.
-The child was raised in the Tuileries by Colbert's wife, Marie Charron.
+At nine in the evening, the physician gave the newborn to Colbert who delivered him to Monsieur Bernard, his servant.
+He was baptised Philippe, registered as the son of the fictional François Derssy, bourgeois and his wife, Marguerite Bernard.
+Philippe was raised in the Tuileries by Colbert's wife, Marie Charron.
 The King visited him often and grew to love him.
-The child was ‘robust’, ‘promised much’, and resembled his father.
+The child was "robust", "promised much", and resembled his father.
 He died of a cardiac arrest at the end of July 1666.

 Queen Maria Theresa, gravely ill at the time, asked her husband to arrange La Vallière's marriage; he agreed that she could wed if the queens found a match.
-Arranging a marriage for their extramarital partners was a common way for monarchs to provide for them, but marrying would have defeated La Vallière's idea of a ‘holy devotion’ to her sovereign.
-According to diplomatic records from early 1665, there was a proposed match between her and the Marquis of Vardes.
-Both refused the marriage.
+Arranging a marriage for their extramarital partners was a common way for monarchs to provide for them, but marrying would have undermined La Vallière's idea of a "holy devotion" to her sovereign.
+According to diplomatic records from early 1665, there was a proposed match between her and the Marquis of Vardes, which both refused.
 The same dispatch mentions that the Palais Brion was attacked but the perpetrators were never identified; the King assigned guards to the house.
-The first book about La Vallière's affair, by Roger de Rabutin, Count of Bussy, a disgraced courtier who was imprisoned for his work, was written around 1665 and published in 1666, titled Les Amours du Palais-Royal (‘Loves of the Palais-Royal’).
-It depicted La Vallière as a ‘gentle, kind, [and] selfless’ person who loved the King ‘for himself’, concluding that she would ‘always be the King's great love’.
+The first book about La Vallière's affair, by Roger de Rabutin, Count of Bussy, a disgraced courtier who was imprisoned for his work, was written around 1665 and published in 1666, titled Les Amours du Palais-Royal ("Loves of the Palais-Royal").
+It depicted La Vallière as a "gentle, kind, [and] selfless" person who loved the King "for himself", concluding that she would "always be the King's great love".
 She was becoming known around the country as Louis’ mistress.

 [The Countess of Soissons], the viper of the late lord Cardinal de Mazarin, as she is known to the people of France, [wanted to] babble and even wrote the Queen some supposed letter about a little love affair between the King and a lady called La Vallier. [...]
 This Lady Vallier is pleasant, obliging, and beautiful and cheerful.
 The Queen is of a rather heavy nature, not very talkative: it is said that she does not speak French very well.
 This is what causes these little jealousies and distractions that the King takes. [...]
 But it is not for the people to speak ill of their king, touching on such frivolous [things].